14 Great San Francisco Bars With Activities

 In an ideal world, every bar would have activities.
-That way, life would never be boring, and every bad date could be saved by a round of Skee-ball or Pictionary.
-But our world isn’t quite there yet—so we put together a list of our favorite places to drink and play games.
+That way, life would never be boring, and every bad date could be saved by a round of Skee-ball.
+But our world isn’t quite there yet, so we put together a list of our favorite places to drink and play games.
 Get some friends together, then head to one of these spots and try to make it through an hour of shuffleboard or Scrabble without getting weirdly competitive.

 Ever wanted to play Mario Kart in front of random strangers?
 This Duboce Triangle bar hosts Super Smash Bros. tournaments on Mondays.
-If you’re not in the mood to chuck banana peels at people (virtually, of course) you can watch the action play out on the big projector screen.
-On non-tournament nights, The Detour still offers plenty to do—the walls are lined with every arcade game invented.
-Come with a date or friends and reveal your overly competitive side while trying to score high on Pac-Man or Skee-ball.
+If you’re not in the mood to chuck banana peels at people (virtually, of course), watch the action play out on the big projector screen.
+On non-tournament nights The Detour still offers plenty to do—every arcade game invented is lined up against the wall.
+Come with a date or friends to reveal your cutthroat competitive side while trying to score high on Pac-Man or Skee-ball.

 Barebottle is always buzzing, probably because this Bernal Heights brewery will make you feel like a kid again—and that’s not just because it’s one of the few kid-friendly spots on this guide.
 You’ll see shuffleboard, pinball, and, famously, one of four Killer Queen consoles in the whole city within this warehouse-like space.
 Grab a pint of a charmingly named beer, like Rainbow Road Shortcut or Tiramisu Ti Amo, and admire all the miniature dogs that pack the place from a big table or couch.